iotapizza/iota-wiki/guide/wallet/official/download-installation.md

 **Always use the latest version!** The wallet does **not** have an automated update mechanism.
 In order to avoid problems it is strongly advised to **check for new releases and other announcements** regularly.

 # Installation & update
-After you have downloaded the wallet you can verify the integrity of the file using the checksums provided at the download page.
+After you have downloaded the wallet you can verify the integrity of the file using the checksums provided on the download page.
 This is an optional step.

 Then **start the installation process** (execute the file) that will install the IOTA wallet and its prerequisites to your system.